Deal alert! Northwest, our favorite company, is forming

 Check out Best LLC Services for more suggestions.

 No, you aren’t required to hire an attorney to form your LLC in Hawaii.
-You’re allowed to form your LLC yourself if you’d like.
+The Hawaii Department of Commerce and Consumer Affairs allows you to form your LLC yourself if want to.

 However, some people may want to hire an attorney if their LLC has a complex ownership or management structure, has investors, or requires industry-specific documentation.